hicann/ops-math/math/round/docs/aclnnRoundDecimals&aclnnInplaceRoundDecimals.md

 - **Parameters**:

   * selfRef (aclTensor*, compute input): input tensor, aclTensor on the device.
 [Non-contiguous tensors](common/non_contiguous_tensors.md) are supported.
 The [data format](common/data_format.md) supports ND.
 The number of dimensions cannot exceed 8.
-    - Ascend 910 AI Processor: The data type can be FLOAT, FLOAT16, DOUBLE, INT32, or INT64.
     - Ascend 910B AI Processor, Ascend 910_93 AI Processor: The data type can be FLOAT, BFLOAT16, FLOAT16, DOUBLE, INT32, or INT64.
   * decimals(int64_t, compute input): Specifies the number of digits to be rounded off.